Valid XHTML 1.0 Strict Valid CSS! Level Triple-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 PROFESSIONAL SUMMARY

-I am known for my expertise in the mobile and embedded environment, and come with over a decade of Open Source leadership skills as well as building and sustaining communities.
 I have a deep understanding of problems and solutions involved in producing secure, scalable, future-resistant, solutions.
 I have a team-based management style and excellent interpersonal and communication skills.

 TECHNICAL SKILLS